Today’s State Fair event schedule

-12-10 p.m.: Flower Show featuring amateur cut flowers and potted plant entries at the Conservatory
+10 a.m.-10 p.m.: Flower Show featuring amateur cut flowers and potted plant entries in the Conservatory.

+12 p.m.-3 p.m.: Senior Day music, displays, and activities in the Performing Arts Tent

 12:45 p.m.: Hot Dog Pig Races in the Family Entertainment Area